-b.
-A: Surely, you ate pelmeni!B: No, caviar, we ate! / No, we ate ↑ caviar! (↑= raised pitch)
+B: No, caviar, we ate! / No, we ate \uparrow caviar! (\uparrow = raised pitch)

-The absence of contrastive focus marking in (9a) is predicted by (8): the most likely speech act following on a wh-question is an answer providing the required information.
+The absence of contrastive focus marking in (9a) is predicted by (8): The most likely speech act following on a wh-question is an answer providing the required information.
 The speaker can also assume that the hearer will not be surprised by the choice of pelmeni as her common staple in Russia, and therefore will have no problems with updating the common ground accordingly.
 Hence, no need for contrastive marking.
-In (9b), in contrast, it follows from hearer A's assertion that she does not expect to be contradicted.
+In (9b), in contrast, it follows from hearer A's assertion that she does no expect to be contradicted.
 Also, speaker B can assume that the hearer will not consider caviar a very likely food to be had (even in Russia), and she expresses this accordingly by using a contrastive focus.

-4.2 Contrastive focus marking: Atypical patterns
+4.2 Contrastive focus marking: atypical patterns